 Check Your State Laws

-There are currently 18 states (Arizona, Connecticut, Kentucky, Illinois, Maine, Maryland, Massachusetts, Minnesota, Missouri, Nebraska, New Hampshire, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, Texas, Washington) with laws mandating enteral formula coverage.
+There are currently a number of states with laws or statutes mandating enteral formula coverage, including Arizona, Colorado, Connecticut, Florida, Illinois, Kansas, Kentucky, Maine, Maryland, Massachusetts, Minnesota, Missouri, Nebraska, New Hampshire, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, South Dakota, Texas, Washington, and West Virginia.
 However, some are written more broadly than others in that they may name specific medical conditions or have age limitations.
 Note that self-funded insurance plans do not always have to follow state laws such as these.

 For the most up to date information see the American Partnership For Eosinophilic Disorder’s page on state laws.